semarie/sysclean/README.md

 > changelist(5)
 > file format, the character
 > '+'
-> is skipped at the beginning of line.
+> is skipped at the beginning of a line.
 > Additional files can be included with the
 > **@include**
 > keyword, for example: